 Prothrombin (Factor II) Deficiency

-Thrombin, which is derived from the Greek word thrombos, meaning “to clot”, is a serine protease.
-It is synthesized in the liver as the inactive zymogen prothrombin.
-Prothrombin is a 72 KD, vitamin K dependent glycoprotein with a plasma concentration of 100 ug/ml and a half-life of approximately 3 days.6,7
+Thrombin, which is derived from the Greek word thrombos (meaning “to clot”), is a serine protease that is synthesized in the liver in the presence of vitamin K as the inactive zymogen prothrombin.
+Prothrombin is cleaved by factor Xa on the surface of platelets to generate the active enzyme a-thrombin.
+Prothrombin is a 72 kDa glycoprotein with a plasma concentration of 100 µg/ml (1-2 µM) and a half-life of approximately 3 days (70 hours).5,6

 In the propagation phase of coagulation, the prothrombinase complex plays a critical role in prothrombin activation.
 Factor Xa in the presence of calcium and factor Va on a phospholipid surface form the prothrombinase complex that cleaves FII at two peptide bonds to form active thrombin.7,8 Thrombin subsequently cleaves fibrinogen to generate fibrin resulting in stable fibrin clot formation.

 Thrombin plays a key role in multiple pathways of the coagulation cascade to induce thrombin generation including: 1) activation of platelet aggregation through protease-activated receptors (PARs) and glycoprotein 1b binding, 2) activation of factors V, VIII, and XI, which further potentiates prothrombin activation, 3) activation of factor XIII that crosslinks the fibrin clot, and 4) stabilization of clot formation through the activation of thrombin-activatable fibrinolysis inhibitor (TAFI).9